 Although emollients do not stop the underlying cause of eczema, they calm and soothe the skin, and give it time to repair itself.
 For emollients to work effectively, they need to be used as part of a regular treatment regimen.
 This means that they should be applied at set times of day, and should be used whether they appear to be needed or not.

 Eczema can flare up at any time, in some instances due to infection, stress or allergens, but also for no obvious reason.
 Even when emollients are used, there may be times when eczema seems to get worse.
 However, regular treatment can help to minimise the number and severity of flare ups.

 Emollients should be continued for as long as possible, even when all traces of eczema have vanished.
 By keeping the skin moisturised, it will be better hydrated, and with less chance of the skin barrier being broken, the risk of allergens and other irritants causing eczema is reduced.

 Emollients are available as lotions, creams, ointments, shower and bath products, and soap substitutes.
 These products should be used every day as emollients support the skin’s barrier function by helping it to retain water and form a protective layer against allergens or bacteria.
 They can also help to relieve the ‘itchy’ symptoms typical of eczema.

 Water can have a drying effect on skin, and so emollients are also available as bath products, which help to hydrate and protect the skin while soaking in the water.
 In addition, soap can also make eczema worse because it dries the skin further.
-Soap substitute emollients can also be prescribed, which can be rubbed on and rinsed off skin
+Soap substitute emollients can also be prescribed, which can be rubbed on and rinsed off skin just like liquid soap.

 You may find that your child has several creams if their eczema symptoms vary, and some children have different creams for different times.
 For example, a child going to nursery may use a less oily cream in the morning and during the day, and use a thicker treatment at night.